Data-Science-for-Linguists-2021/Rapper_Topic_Modeling/progress_report.md

 - **gender** (codifies data M=male artist, F=female artist)

 I reordered the columns so that gender follows directly after the artist name column.
 Clustering, LDA and word clouds to be attempted tomorrow!

+# Log 16: April 24, 2021

+I downloaded `spaCy` library to see if a customized `spaCy` tokenizer can create a better topic model.
+I did not implement this must be researched.